Enumeration of Sets of Mutually Orthogonal Latin Rectangles: Finite geometries

 Another well studied class of finite geometries are \emph{nets}.
 They were introduced by Bruck~\cite{Bru1,Bru2} who also showed that they, analogous to the situations for projective and affine planes, are equivalent to $t$-MOLS.
-A net can be constructed in the following way.
-Let $A=\{A^1,A^2,\ldots,A^t\}$ be a set of mutually orthogonal $n\times n$ Latin squares, and let $V=\{(i,j) \mid 1\leq i \leq n,1\leq j\leq n\}$ be the point set.
-For each square $A^s$ and symbol $r$ we let the set of pairs such that $A^s_{i,j}=r$ be a line in $L$ and set $\mathcal{P}(A)=(V,L)$.
-We now note that each line in $\mathcal{P}(A)$ has size $n$, each point lies in $t$ lines, two lines defined by different squares intersect in exactly one point (since the squares are orthogonal), the set of lines defined by a single square are pairwise disjoint, and any pair of points lies in exactly one line (again by orthogonality).
+A net $\mathcal{P}(A)$ can be constructed in the following way.
+Let $A=(A^1,A^2,\ldots,A^t)$ be a set of mutually orthogonal Latin squares of order $n$, and let the set of pairs $V=\{(i,j) \mid 1\leq i \leq n,1\leq j\leq n\}$ be the point set.
+For each square $A^s$ and symbol $r$ we let the set of points such that $A^s_{i,j}=r$ be a line in $L$.
+We also add one line to $L$ for each row of the squares and one for each column, and set $\mathcal{P}(A)=(V,L)$.
+We now note that each line in $\mathcal{P}(A)$ has $n$ points, each point lies in $t+2$ lines, two lines defined by different squares intersect in exactly one point (since the squares are orthogonal), the set of lines defined by a single square are pairwise disjoint, and any pair of points lies in at most one line (again by orthogonality).
 Additionally, the set of lines defined by a single square form a partition of $V$, i.e., a parallel class, and the parallel classes defined by the different squares form a partition of $L$, so $\mathcal{P}(A)$ is a resolvable geometry.
-The resulting geometry here is a net of order $n$ and degree $t$.
-Note that if $t=n-1$, then the net is a projective plane, and in general, nets are a particular class of \emph{partial geometries} as defined by Bose~~\cite{Bose63}.
+The net $\mathcal{P}(A)$ is of order $n$ and degree $t$.
+Note that if $t=n-1$, then the net is an affine plane, and in general, nets are a particular class of \emph{partial geometries} as defined by Bose~\cite{Bose63}.